Stevie Salas Colorcode: Critical reception

 The Globe and Mail thought that Salas "sings with an almost audible sneer, and his guitar playing is white hot."
-The Province determined that Salas "knows how to lock into a groove and doesn't foresake melody for flash—a Hendrix legacy that other modern guitarists overlook."
+The Province determined that Salas "knows how to lock into a groove and doesn't forsake melody for flash—a Hendrix legacy that other modern guitarists overlook."
 The Buffalo News appreciated that Salas "never once drops his basic allegiance to the underlying funk groove."

 The Calgary Herald lamented that the "songs do nothing more than showcase [the] young guitarist."
 The Chicago Tribune concluded: "Caught in the limboland between glam rock and Journey-inspired tunes, Stevie Salas allows a menagerie of his musical influences to shine through."
 The San Diego Union-Tribune deemed the album "a flashy, brash debut, full of talent and youthful exuberance."

 AllMusic wrote that "'Indian Chief', a touching, Hendrix-inspired ode to Salas' father, is an understated highlight."
 The Rolling Stone Album Guide opined that Salas's guitar playing moves "beyond the usual funk-and-metal clichés."